ar0ra1/plank-theme-jenny/README.md

 # plank-theme
 A bit like Sierra :)
-Lighter Theme
+Light Theme

 If you prefer a darker theme -
 https://github.com/ar0ra1/plank-theme-joey.git